Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 The last cell will write the dataframe data into a Snowflake table.

-Positive
-: TIP: The same connection can be used to read data from Snowflake as well as issue Snowflake commands to help process data.
+**TIP:** The same connection can be used to read data from Snowflake as well as issue Snowflake commands to help process data.

 ![](assets/image24.png)

+You can now query the results in your Snowflake account

-Congratulations! you have completed the lab.
+Congratulations!
+You have completed the lab.